Spine Specialist Denver

 Diagnosing spine pain involves a physical exam and may also require imaging studies like X-rays, CT scans, and MRIs.
 Spinal conditions can also lead to back and neck pain, so it is important to see a spine care specialist or a spine center when you notice spine pain.

-In some cases, spine therapists may also recommend special devices, such as back supports or bracelets that apply pressure to specific points on the body.
+In some cases, spine therapists may also recommend special devices, such as spine supports or bracelets that apply pressure to specific points on the body.
 In other cases, minimally invasive spine surgery may be necessary to correct the underlying problem.
 For example, facet joints can have an injection that can help to relieve pain caused by arthritis, while a laminectomy can help to correct a herniated disc.
 No matter what the cause of your spine pain may be, there is likely a treatment option that can help you find relief.